Fixed vs Variable Mortgage in 2026 — Which Is Better Right Now?

 In practical terms for mortgage borrowers:

-Current Rate Environment — March 2026
+Current Rate Environment — April 2026 (example)

 How Fixed Rate Mortgages Work